- What is price leadership?

 The demand elasticity is relatively low

-The very idea of price leadership is more relevant for specific types of products due to their roles in the portfolio.
-We would give the examples and discuss how it works in the sections dedicated to a price leader and price follower models.
+The very idea of price leadership is more relevant for specific types of product due to their roles in the portfolio.
+We would not only comprehensively define price leadership but also give the examples and discuss how it works in the sections dedicated to a price leading and price following models.

 In many cases, price leaders are large retailers with a diverse portfolio, high turnover rate, and a substantial amount of revenue under management.
 This statement is especially relevant for industries and segments with one player explicitly dominating the market.

-Here is an example: Walmart is the only retail giant represented in a small town.
+Here is an example: Walmart is the only retail industry giant represented in a small town.
 A few local stores selling groceries are the only competitors of a Walmart's mid-sized supermarket.
-Subsequently, the retail giant becomes a price leader in the grocery segment as the company's prices are used by competitors as a benchmark and reference.
+Generally speaking, the industry giant becomes a pricing dominant in the grocery segment as the company's prices are used by competitors as a benchmark and reference.

 If there are few market players with comparable capacity and turnover, price leadership gets more complex.
-What it means practically is that, in such cases, a single market player can hardly be a price leader within every product group.
-In other words, each company is likely to be a price leader only within one or several product groups.
+What it means practically is that, in such cases, a single seller can hardly be a price leader within every product group.
+In other words, each company is likely to be a price dominant only within one or several product groups.
 For example, retailer A is a price trendsetter for bakery products while retailer B sets the price benchmark for premium sweets.

 Price follower is a company that uses the prices set by other players as a benchmark while setting its own prices.
 Price followership is a reactive strategy as it becomes applicable only in case other players or at least one retailer uses the price leadership approach.

-Speaking of price leadership, many retail people tend to think that being a price follower is always a worse scenario and the business should do its best to become a price trendsetter as soon as possible.
+Speaking of price leadership, many retail people and industry stakeholders tend to think that being a price follower is always a worse scenario and the business should do its best to become a price trendsetter as soon as possible.
 However, such a statement is a rather superficial approach to pricing policy.
-Here is the point: being a price follower in some cases is much more beneficial and strategically advantageous than being a price leader.
+Here is the point: being a price follower in some cases is much more beneficial and strategically advantageous for a seller than being a price leader.

 Price follower could be a winning model especially in case the competition-based strategy is used by a retailer.
 At this point, it is necessary to note that competitive or market-driven pricing is not as simple as it might appear.
 Moreover, in case a retailer lacks relevant and high-quality competitive data or relies exclusively on other players' prices disregarding dozens of other pricing and non-pricing factors, the competition-based pricing could have a devastating effect.

 Efffective use of a price follower model requires retailers to clearly identify the role of every SKU in a portfolio.
 For example, once the Best Price Guarantee (BPG) products are identified, the business has to ensure the prices for these SKUs are really best on the market.
 To do it, following other players' prices is inevitable.
-Again, being a price leader does not necessarily mean offering the best price and vice versa.
-Moreover, in some cases, becoming a price follower is the only way to ensure that the best offering is crafted.
+Again, being a price leader does not necessarily mean offering the best price for a product and vice versa.
+Moreover, in some cases, becoming a price follower is the only way to ensure that the best service is provided.

 How major chocolate producers on Ukraine's market changed prices during the 2014 crisis

 As the world is overcoming devastating economic consequences of the recent COVID-19 pandemic, the competition-based pricing approach becomes more and more popular across the retailers.
-As dozens of new market players move their sales online, the competition intensifies and customers become more sensitive towards the price.
-In this case, pricing experts recommend retailers to be the last to increase the price.
-And the visual above shows how this advice works in practice also highlighting the effectiveness of a price follower model.
+As dozens of new market players move their sales online, the competition intensifies and customers become more sensitive towards the service quality and, of course, the price.
+Generally, in this case, pricing experts would recommend retailers to be the last to increase the price.
+And the visual above shows how this advice works in practice also highlighting the effectiveness and influence of a price follower model.

 At the same time, each model is applied towards some types of products more often compared to the other.
 In particular, the price leader approach is commonly used in regard to new entries and an exclusive range of products.
 The price follower model is, in contrast, usually used towards BPG products, as well as cash and revenue generators.
 Once again, these are rather dominating patterns but not strict rules.
 Moreover, there is also a group of products towards which both approaches are applied with a similar frequency.
 Among others, the statement refers to the products under promo campaigns or long tail items.